 This is a user defined value to allow the user to create a custom database based on unique characteristics of the material type.
 Press the Plus key "+" to enter an new material name or "-" to delete.

 Process Power

-The appropriate process power (Wattage) for the material thickness and material type may be selected.
+The appropriate process power (Wattage) for the material thickness and material type for the desired process.

 Assist Gases